ruitcatarino/ruitcatarino/README.md

 Backend Engineer
 ----------------

-Just a few of my passions as a backend engineer are Computer Vision, Automation, IoT (Internet of Things), Self-Hosting, and Linux.
+Just a few of my passions as a Backend Developer are Computer Vision, Automation, IoT (Internet of Things), Self-Hosting, and Linux.

 ### Skills